I'm a paragraph. Click here to add your own text and edit me. It's easy.

-I should have expected the question, but, still, it surprised me.
+I should have expected the question, but still, it shook me.
 Silently, I conceded that I'd never considered what would be good for Angelique.
-All I'd thought about was what was necessary to maintain the relationship we'd started.
+I'd only thought about was what was necessary to maintain our relationship, one that suited me.

 "I didn't think she should have to sleep with other men," I repeated after a suspenseful pause.

 "You're a wealthy and influential man.
-In fact, you are one of the richest men in this state, are you not?" he asked, the challenge clear in his eyes.
+In fact, you're one of the richest men in this state, are you not?" he asked, the challenge clear in his eyes.

-I felt myself warm with both annoyance and shame at the way he'd successfully positioned me as a privileged man who'd taken advantage of a guileless woman.
-My response was a short, “Yes.”
+I felt myself warm with both annoyance and shame at the way he'd effectively positioned me as a privileged man who'd taken advantage of a guileless woman.
+I responded with a terse, “Yes.”